The role of shape disorder in the collective behaviour of aligned fibrous matter: Single fiber characterization

 \subsection{Shape characterization}

 As we will see below, the spontaneous shape of the fibers $\zeta_0(x)$ is a crucial determinant of the collective mechanical behavior of the bundle.
-We expand $\zeta_0(x)$ on the basis of the eigenfunctions $\Phi_{q_i}(x)$ of the square Laplacian operator that describes bending curvature elasticity \cite{1986_landau_lifshitz} (see also the ESI), $\zeta_0(x) = \sum_i \zeta_{0,q_i} \Phi_{q_i}(x)$.
+We measure $\zeta_0(x)$ for a large number ($\sim 50$) of individual fibers and we expand $\zeta_0(x)$ on the basis of the eigenfunctions $\Phi_{q_i}(x)$ of the square Laplacian operator that describes bending curvature elasticity \cite{love(1892),1986_landau_lifshitz} (see also the ESI section S1 for more details), $\zeta_0(x) = \sum_i \zeta_{0,q_i} \Phi_{q_i}(x)$.
 The corresponding spectra for average values $\langle \zeta_{0,q}^2\rangle$ are displayed on Fig.~\ref{figspectre}.
 The dominant amplitudes are present for $q \leq 2$ mm$^{-1}$.
-The dispersion of the variance is wide and spreads over 6 decades.
+The dispersion of the variance spreads over 6 decades.
 A dominant wavelength appears very clearly for PP2, PP3 and DEN.
-All spectra exhibit a power law regime which spreads over two or more decades of wavenumber values.
+All spectra exhibit a power law regime over two or more decades of wavenumber values.
 The power exponent denoted $\alpha$ is related to the roughness of the fiber and the prefactor of the power-law to its root mean square amplitude.